cosmos/cosmos-sdk/docs/overview.md

 ## Framework Overview

-### Transactions
+### Transactions (tx)

 Each transaction passes through the middleware stack which can be defined uniquely by each application.
-From the multiple layers of tx, each middleware may strip off one level, like an onion.
-As such, the transaction must be constructed to mirror the execution stack, and each middleware module should allow embedding an arbitrary tx for the next layer in the stack.
+From the multiple layers of transaction, each middleware may strip off one level, like an onion.
+As such, the transaction must be constructed to mirror the execution stack, and each middleware module should allow an arbitrary transaction to be embedded for the next layer in the stack.

 <img src="graphics/tx.png" width=250>